williamiommi/sanity-plugin-i18n-fields/README.md

 <br />

 ## 🔧 Field Configuration
-Other than a global configuration, you can tune your configuration at field level.
-For example for a specific field you can have a dropdown layout or you can hide a specific locale.
+Other than global configuration, you can customize your configuration at field level.
+For example, for a specific field, you can have a dropdown layout or hide a particular locale.
 ```ts
 import {ConditionalProperty, NumberOptions, StringOptions} from 'sanity'